Habeeboss/JobCoach/README.md

 ## ✨Credits

-`KeyInsight` is developed and maintained by `Bharath and Habeeb` as part of Microsoft Global Innovation Challenge.
+`SupportEdge` is developed and maintained by `Bharath and Habeeb` as part of Microsoft Global Innovation Challenge.
 Acknowledgements and credits to Azure AI API Developers and Devesh and Kanika for the work.

 ## 📧Contacts